michimussato/OpenStudioLandscapes/README.md

 with this modular and declarative system by reconfiguring any production environment with ease:
 - ✅ Easily add, edit, replace or remove services
-- ✅ Clone (or modify and clone) entire production Landscapes for testing, debugging or development
+- ✅ Duplicate entire production Landscapes for testing, debugging or development
 - ✅ Code as source of truth:
   - ✅ Always stay on top of things with Landscape Maps and node tree representations of Python code
   - ✅ Limit manual documentation to a bare minimum
+  - ✅ Git controlled config store
 - ✅ `OpenStudioLandscapes` is (primarily) powered by [Dagster](https://github.com/dagster-io/) and [Docker](https://github.com/docker)
 - ✅ Fully Python based
 - ✅ Build your own studio automation